ashokpawar25/AmaapTask/README.md

 due to some problem we created the new github repositery from the another account and then started the remaingin concepts .

+then we learned how to create and merge the brnches , mean while we saw how to resolve the confilcts.

+session end with the open disccsion and doubt resoluotion.